wanderlust-create/my_online_store/README.md

 [![GitHub version](https://badge.fury.io/gh/wanderlust-create%2Fmy_online_store.svg)](https://badge.fury.io/gh/wanderlust-create%2Fmy_online_store)
 [![PRsWelcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=shields)](http://makeapullrequest.com)

-## My online shop serves as a platform for merchants to keep track of shop inventory and shipments to their customers.
+## My online shop serves as a platform for merchants to add inventroy, add shipments to customers, and make adjustments to their inventory and shipments.

+### This application was created to submit with my application to Shopify's Backend Engineering program.
+You can see it in action by visiting the [My Online Store Replit](https://MyOnlineStore.wanderlusting.repl.co) or on your local computer by following the instructions below. <br><br>

 ### The specifics: what can a merchant do on My Online Store app?
 - Create a merchant account
 - Create inventory items